 Making Binding Tape with Tape Makers

-Tape makers are an inexpensive and helpful tool for your crafting kit if you frequently use standard sized bindings.
-When using binding tape makers, the fabric strips are prepared as above, but the makers help with the work of folding.
+As noted above, binding tape makers are an inexpensive and helpful tool for your crafting kit if you frequently use standard sized bindings.
+When using tape makers, the fabric strips are prepared as above, but the makers help with the work of folding.
 They take care of the edge-to-middle folds very quickly and (with care) evenly, but for the tape makers to work properly, it’s essential that your fabric strips are cut to the right size for your tape makers for smooth use and a consistently folded tape.

 - Slide one end of the prepared fabric strip in through the wide end, and out through the narrow end of your tape maker.
 You may need to use something pointy to pull it into place – most come with a tool to help.

 - Incrementally pull the fabric through the maker.
 As the fabric is pulled through the marker, it will be folded inwards on both edges.

 - Press with an iron to set the folds as you work your way along the length of the strip.